SIVI digital ecosystem

 3. Development of services.

 Specific benefits are identified per area.
-This benefits are taken into account in the development of the SIVI All Finance Standard.
+These benefits are taken into account in the development of SIVI AFS.
 In figure 1.2-3 an overview is listed.

-The scope of the SIVI All Finance Standard is very broad.
-Within the financial services domain it covers almost all branches (as general insurances, life insurances, pension, mortgage, loan, etc.) and many processes (as advice, quotation, application, change, claims, settlement, etc.).
+The scope of SIVI AFS is very broad.
+Within the financial services domain it covers almost all branches (like general insurances, life insurances, pension, mortgage, loan, etc.) and many processes (like advice, quotation, application, change, claims, settlement, etc.).
 Two areas are explicitly excluded: the processes around claims handling for health insurance (www.vektis.nl) and payment transactions (www.betaalvereniging.nl).
-With respect to processes the scope is all relevant processes between parties active in the distribution chain for financial services: primary chain parties (insurers, agents, service providers, etc.), third parties (repairers, experts, etc.) and suppliers.
+With regard to processes, the scope is all relevant processes between parties active in the distribution chain for financial services: primary chain parties (insurers, agents, service providers, etc.), third parties (repairers, experts, etc.) and suppliers.

-In the figure 1.2-4 an overview of the building blocks of the SIVI All Finance Standard is given.
+Figure 1.2-4 shows an overview of the building blocks of SIVI AFS.
 The blue blocks are specific to the financial services industry.
-The yellow blocks provide, related to the use of the SIVI All Finance Standard, guidance around the relevant generic standards.
+The yellow blocks provide, related to the use of SIVI AFS, guidance around the relevant generic standards.
 The green blocks depict principles used for the All Finance Data Catalog and the All Finance API-framework.
-The purple block represents the governance and maintenance of the SIVI All Finance Standard.
+The purple block represents the governance and maintenance of SIVI AFS.

-As with the current SIVI standards, the development of the SIVI All Finance Standard is demand-driven, the size and scope will develop over time.
+As with the current SIVI standards, the development of SIVI AFS is demand-driven, the size and scope will develop over time.
 Anyone (chain parties, third parties and suppliers) can request a change / expansion, provided that it has a relationship with the financial services domain, or the implementation of related processes.

-Future developments around the SIVI All Finance Standard, will include reference architectures for specific areas of application (such as premium calculation) in order to facilitate knowledge sharing.
-These reference architectures will show the SIVI All Finance Standard objectives and form a starting point / reference point for own developments by individual parties.
+Future developments around SIVI AFS will include reference architectures for specific areas of application (such as premium calculation) in order to facilitate knowledge sharing.
+These reference architectures will show SIVI AFS objectives and form a starting point / reference point for own developments by individual parties.
 Points of attention will be:

 • Setting up shared processes.